cs4241-21a/a1-gettingstarted/README.md

 - **Implemented constants for accessing color pallet**: Each of the colors that I created with my color wheel were saved in constants in my *body* CSS selector.

 - **Created animation with JavaScript**: Created a JS animation so that when a user hovers over my personal social media hyperlinks/images, it "jiggles" the animations by rotating them a few degrees back and forth.
 When the user stops hovering over the images, it then stops the animation.
-More information can be found in the code within *index.js*.
+More information can be found in the code within *index.js*. ***DISCLAIMER:*** The animation appears to be buggy on mobile (which I doubt this will be tested on).
+When a link is clicked on a mobile device, the *onmouseout* or *onmouseleave* events are never triggered, and so the animation is never terminated.

 - **Used different HTML tags**: These extra tags are given further description for their use case below: